Irikefe41/microblogging-blocstack/README.md

 # Publik
-A demo app for multi-reader storage on Blockstack.
+### Using PR 668 to demo app for multi-reader storage on Blockstack.